shehreendheda/katacoda-scenarios/rumcwv/rumcwv2/step2.md

     ![docker-compose-up](assets/docker-compose-up.png)

 9. One more thing.
-Let's make sure that Log Management is enabled in the Datadog organization.
+Let's make sure that Log Management is enabled in the Datadog organization that you are working for this scenario.
 You will need to access the collected logs in a later step.

     If you have previously used the **Log Explorer** in the Datadog organization you are working in, move on to the next step.

     If you are working in a new Datadog organization, you have to first enable Log Management before you can continue.
 Navigate to <a href="https://app.datadoghq.com/logs" target="_datadog">**Logs**</a>.
 Click **Getting Started**, then click **Getting Started** again.
 You will be redirected to the Log Explorer.
 You should see logs listed in the explorer.

-Before you start viewing the CWVs for an app in a RUM product, a helpful first step for getting some basic information about your web app’s UX performance is running a synthetic test on the app's performance in a browser.
+Before you start viewing the CWVs for an app in a RUM product, a helpful first step for getting some basic information about your web app’s UX performance is running a synthetic test (that is, a test with with no user input) on the app's performance in a browser.
 Let's run this test next.